Entity Framework with Stored Procedures

 The SELECT query we needed to run on SQL server to retrieve our information was once straightforward, it just wanted quite a few inner joins to grab all related records we’d need to show our articles on the home page.
 There were a few key variations in the way we wrote our queries versus the way the Entity Framework query executed:

-> Setting the transaction isolation level to SNAPSHOT so that the select question doesn’t want to wait till row locks are launched at some point of information updates.
+> Setting the transaction isolation level to SNAPSHOT so that the select question doesn’t want to wait until row locks are launched at some point of information updates.

 > Using an easy INNER JOIN structure rather of more than one subqueries.